 How to Improve Employee Engagement in Remote Employees?

 Ensuring employee engagement stays high in normal work conditions was already a challenging task.
-While remote working conditions have made this challenge more severe, there are always few things that one can try.
+While remote working conditions for employees have made this challenge more severe, there are always few things that one can try.

 - Change Onboarding Process